mvolkmann/blog/src/lit.md

 ### willUpdate

-This method is called automatically before each update is performed.
+This method is called automatically after `shouldUpdate`.

 Property changes made in this method WILL NOT trigger another update.

 ### update

-This method is called automatically to perform each update.
+This method is called automatically after `willUpdate`.

 Property changes made in this method WILL NOT trigger another update.